embark-framework/embark-site/source/docs/pipeline_and_webpack.md

 Embark has a internal default webpack config, this config allows you out of the box to:

 * ES6 modules & imports
-* Importing CSS, SCSS & Fonts in JS
+* Importing CSS, SCSS, PNG, SVG & Fonts in JS
 * Support for React & JSX
+* Automatic support for older browsers via babel's preset-env.
+By default, Embark's uses a Browserlist setting of `['last 1 version', 'not dead', '> 0.2%']`

 ### Ejecting & Customizing the Webpack config